-Take the next step towards a career in rehabilitation, sports medicine, or fitness.
+Take the next step towards a career in rehabilitation, sports medicine, strength and conditioning, or clinical exercise physiology.

 While a bachelor's degree in exercise science is sufficient to get an entry-level position, continuing education in exercise science is a must to advance in the field.
-At Loyola, you can earn a master's degree in exercise science and move to a career in rehabilitation, sports medicine, athletic performance, or fitness.
+At Loyola, you can earn a master's degree in exercise science and graduate better prepared to start your career in rehabilitation, sports medicine, strength and conditioning, or clinical exercise physiology.

 Curriculum